Understanding The Critical Role Of CPR In Saving Lives During Water-Related Emergencies

 • You help in saving lives

-In your role as a lifeguard instructor or a pool instructor, your primary responsibility will be to teach people how to save lives in the event of an aquatic emergency.
+As a lifeguard or pool instructor, your primary responsibility will be to teach people how to save lives in the event of an aquatic emergency.
 These incidents can take place in recreational swimming pools or natural water bodies.
 Your guidance will help the learner understand how to ensure safety during this stressful time.

 Therefore, you will be entrusted with the responsibility of imparting critical thinking and problem-solving skills.
-Not only will these skills help save lives in water, but also these skills will be useful off the field.
+Not only will these skills help save lives in water, but they will also be useful off the field.

 • An unusual professional choice